 - Team members are to be ‘traditional’ undergraduate students.
 The spirit of the ‘traditional’ undergraduate student is to exclude the 30+ year old student coming back for a degree after several years working as a supply chain business professional or with a consulting firm.

 - Once the case is released, students may not consult with any non-team members during the team preparation, or on competition day until the competition concludes with the announcement of the top teams at the awards ceremony.
 No consulting about the case with academic advisors, faculty, staff, student ambassadors, alumni, other students, etc. Any contact about the case such as phone conversations, emails, texting, zoom, Skype conversations, etc., with non-team members are not allowed.
 Violations may result in disqualification of the team at the discretion of the Faculty Director.

 - Teams are permitted to utilize any written resource, internet, industry journals, academic textbooks, etc. Teams are expressly prohibited from discussing or accepting assistance from any person outside their team.
 Passive use of the internet to access information is permitted.
 Passive use entails no contact with individuals and no interaction with other individuals other than team members.

 - All team members are required to present roughly equivalent portions of the presentation.

 - Suggested student attire – business formal – suit and tie during Saturday competition day and awards dinner.
 Business casual at all other events.

-- The academic advisors are permitted to attend their team’s morning round; however, expressly forbidden to provide any feedback or coaching of any kind until the competition concludes with the announcement of the winning teams at Saturday’s awards dinner.
+- The academic advisors are expressly asked to not provide any feedback or coaching of any kind until the competition concludes with the announcement of the winning teams at Saturday’s awards ceremony.